remigijusj/wtf-tools/README.md

   :bare      modifier, ActiveRecord with just id attributs: #<MyClass id: 1234>

 Output control
-  (default)  to the chosen logger (see configuration) :log       to Rails default logger
-  :file      to a separate file in configured location :page      to a thread variable Thread.current[:wtf] :puts      to STDOUT
+  :puts      to STDOUT (default)
-  :redis     to a Redis list on key 'wtf', expiring in 30min :raise     raise the string containing data as exception
+  :file      to a separate file in configured location :error     raise the string containing data as exception
 ```

 ---